Interfacelab/ilab-media-tools/README.md

 Directly upload your media and documents to S3, bypassing your WordPress server completely.
 Note, this feature requires Imgix.

+##### Automatically Tag and Categorize with Amazon Rekognition
+Use Amazon's latest AI tools to tag and categorize your images when uploading to S3.
+With Rekognition, you can automatically detect objects, scenes, and faces in images.

 ##### Advanced Image Editing
 When integrating with [Imgix](https://imgix.com), Media Cloud by ILAB provides the most advanced WordPress image editor.
 Alter contrast, saturation, vibrancy